openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 script will be used on next boot of the system.

-As a consequence, whether the next boot happens to be different or the same ostree deployment, it will produce a backup compatible with previously booted deployment and then attempt to perform a data migration if needed.
+As a consequence, whether the next boot happens to be different or the same ostree commit, it will produce a backup compatible with previously booted commit and then attempt to perform a data migration if needed.
-It also means that consecutive red boots of new ostree deployment will restore the data, attempt to migrate it, and run MicroShift, i.e. each boot starts from the same place, just like it would be a first boot of that ostree deployment.
+It also means that consecutive red boots of new ostree commit will restore the data, attempt to migrate it, and run MicroShift, i.e. each boot starts from the same place, just like it would be a first boot of that ostree commit.
 This provides a safety net in case of invalid data migration - it will be attempted again, on each boot following red boot.